jwdevos/netbackup/README.md

 source bin/activate
 pip install -r requirements.txt
 ```
 Next, populate the cfg folder with the CSV file, the ENV file, the report template and the run-script.
+Set the ROOT_PATH variable in the run-script to correspond with the folder structure that was setup before.
 Don't forget to make the run-script executable:
 ```
 chmod +x /home/user/customers/customer-1/cfg/run.sh
 ```